kundalini

 The Power of the Eyes

-To their functions, the muscles regulating the eyes are the strongest in the human body.
-They can hold up pressure 100x more than their normal load.
-Next to the brain, the eyes are the most complex body part.
-The power of the eyes is what many meditators use to fix their minds.
-I make use of my inner eye muscles in magnetising the optic nerves and channelling the kundalini to the higher brain centres (chakras).
+The muscles that control our eyes are among the strongest in the human body.
+They can withstand pressures up to 100 times more than their normal load.
+Apart from the brain, the eyes are the most complex part of our body.
+I use my inner eye muscles to magnetise the optic nerves and channel kundalini energy to the higher brain centres, known as chakras.

-The ability of the eyes to sense and interpret, feel and hear, harness and emit subtle vibrations in and around us cannot be overestimated.
-Our bodies emit a subtle light.
-Energetically sensitive people can see one’s aura.
+The ability of the eyes to sense, interpret, feel, and even emit subtle vibrations is incredibly powerful.
+Our bodies naturally emit a subtle light, and those who are energetically sensitive can perceive a person’s aura.

-Mudras and Pranayamas for Rejuvenation – Lectures and Application
+Mudra and Pranayama for Rejuvenation – Lectures and Application

 Subscribe to get access